-To restore the system tablespace, follow these steps:
+To restore the system tablespace

 1. Shut down the database.

 2. Open the Restore Manager.

 3. On the Source tab, select the Restore by Tree view and select the tablespace you want to restore.

 Note: The Oracle database objects are automatically restored to their original locations.
 You do not need to select a destination.